-Land Use an d Transportation / Building Block 1 Label Actions Action Type Priority Program(s) LUT A19 Develop complete streets design guidelines for all new road construction and reconstruction: Regulation Revise Austin's development regulations and processes to promote a compact and - Pedestrian and bicycle facilities and amenities connected city. - Green street techniques Create a green infrastructure program to - Green Street Techniques/Green Infrastructure Best Management Practices protect environmentally sensitive areas and integrate nature into the city. - Interconnected, navigable, grid-like streets and blocks Create a Healthy Austin Program. - Flexibility in design and regulations - Create pedestrian-activated crosswalks at mid block intersections on arterials to improve pedestrian safety - Traffic calming measures - Transit accommodations - Use of native landscaping LUT A20 Develop roadway and rights-of-way design standards that Regulation Create a green infrastructure program to accommodate the needs of street trees and above and protect environmentally sensitive areas and below ground utilities and infrastructure. integrate nature into the city.
-LUT A21 Create a network of on- and off-street physically CIP Invest in a compact and connected Austin. separated bicycle and walking routes or trails linking all parts of Austin and the region.
+Land Use an d Transportation / Building Block 1 Label Actions Action Type Priority Program(s) LUT A19 Develop complete streets design guidelines for all new road construction and reconstruction: Revise Austin's development regulations and processes to promote a compact and - Pedestrian and bicycle facilities and amenities connected city. - Green street techniques Create a green infrastructure program to - Green Street Techniques/Green Infrastructure Best Management Practices protect environmentally sensitive areas and integrate nature into the city. - Interconnected, navigable, grid-like streets and blocks Create a Healthy Austin Program. - Flexibility in design and regulations - Create pedestrian-activated crosswalks at mid block intersections on arterials to improve pedestrian safety - Traffic calming measures - Transit accommodations - Use of native landscaping LUT A20 Develop roadway and rights-of-way design standards that Regulation Create a green infrastructure program to accommodate the needs of street trees and above and protect environmentally sensitive areas and below ground utilities and infrastructure. integrate nature into the city.
+LUT A21 Create a network of on- and off-street physically CIP Invest in a compact and connected Austin. separated bicycle and walking routes or trails linking all , parts of Austin and the region.
 Create a Healthy Austin Program.
 LUT A22 Expand the Safe Routes to School programs.
 Coordination, Invest in a compact and connected Austin.
 2017/22 Expand the date nedted to defice programs.
-CIP, Program mreet in a compact and competed Adetini Oir, i Togram Create a Healthy Austin Program.
+CIP, Program mroot in a compact and composed raction Oir, i Togram Create a Healthy Austin Program.
 LUT A23 Develop standards to connect all new neighborhoods Regulation Invest in a compact and connected Austin. to adjacent neighborhoods and commercial areas by · streets, sidewalks, and bicycle lanes and/or paths.
 Create a Healthy Austin Program.
 LUT A24 Encourage the relocation of the Missouri-Pacific Railroad CIP.
-Invest in a compact and connected Austin. freight line from its current alignment through the middle Coordination and compact and compact and of Austin.
-Coordination LUT A25 Create a transportation and congestion management Coordination, Invest in a compact and connected Austin.
-2017/20 plan and program to improve the flow of traffic in and out Program invest in a compact and connected Austin. of the Central Business District during the morning and i Togram evening rush hours through coordination with the Down- T 400 town public and private sector stakeholders.
-Describer: Built Autista de alexanda de latina LUT A26 Set targets for vehicle miles traveled per capita and Regulation Revise Austin's development regulations incorporate those targets into traffic impact studies for and processes to promote a compact and new development. connected city.
+Invest in a compact and connected Austin. freight line from its current alignment through the middle Coordination , and the property of the prop of Austin.
+LUT A25 Create a transportation and congestion management Coordination, Invest in a compact and connected Austin.
+2017/20 plan and program to improve the flow of traffic in and out Program mvest in a compact and connected Austin. of the Central Business District during the morning and Trogram evening rush hours through coordination with the Down- T 400 town public and private sector stakeholders.
+Describer: B. i.e. A. aliala da ala ana ang laita a LUT A26 Set targets for vehicle miles traveled per capita and Regulation Revise Austin's development regulations incorporate those targets into traffic impact studies for and processes to promote a compact and new development. connected city.
 LUT A27 Promote increased bicycling and walking through traffic Analysis, Invest in a compact and connected Austin. enforcement, program evaluation, and developing and in- Program tegrating web-based tools, mobile applications and other educational materials.